 Can we just take a moment to appreciate those rare and beautiful instances where a drummer (a drummer!) has taken the reins and fronted a band of his very own?
 When the chronic sideman and butt of most musical jokes (next to banjoists and bass players) has the talent, sonic chops and yes, even the bravery to step out of the often diminuated backbeat and pick up the metaphorical compositional baton?
 Yes, let’s.

 Though there is generally little need for a drummer to delve into such note-specific concerns as harmony and melody there is similarly little excuse for him (or her*) to ignore them.
-Harmony and melody are, after all, rather important parts of music (though not vital, as rhythm is**) and just as it would be perilous for a harmonic/melodic instrument such as a guitarist (or bass player, or piano player, etcetera***) to ignore rhythm, so should a rythmatist pay attention to the secondary qualities of organized sound****.
+Harmony and melody are, after all, rather important parts of music (though not vital, as rhythm is**) and just as it would be perilous for a harmonic/melodic instrumentalist such as a guitarist (or bass player, or piano player, etcetera***) to ignore rhythm, so should a rythmatist pay attention to the secondary qualities of organized sound****.
 But somehow, few do, and for that matter there are a heck of a lot of guitarists out there who would like the world to believe a lie that they themselves believe: that it’s the drummer who is responsible for the group’s timing.

 The truth is that all musicians are responsible for their own timing.
 I mean, c’mon!
 That said, the job of setting the initial tempo of a song often goes to the drummer, hence the confusion.
 But I digress.
+A lot.

 And of course it was a great concert.